Highlights: 2nd cohort trained | 135, 448 map edits | 132,215 buildings digitized | 3,106 km of roads mapped

 Are we taking new interns now?

-Curently, our 2nd cohort is in full swing.
-We will let you know when cohort 3 begins.
+We have successfully concluded 3 DIAL cohorts.
+We will let you know when cohort 4 starts.
 Stay tuned!
 Meanwhile, you can check out our blog posts from cohort 2.